joekrall/joekrall.com/src/blog/Fun with RSS and dates.md

 permalink: "{{ page.date | postDate | date: '%Y/%m/%d' }}/hello-reader/"
 ---

-I started using RSS feeds in 2019, and they've helped me keep track of the more obscure and less active blogs.
+I started using RSS feeds in 2019, and they've helped me keep track of those more obscure and less active blogs.
 Setting up my own RSS feed?
 That was first on my to-do list after initial deployment.
 Seemed straightforward enough with [Eleventy's plugin](https://www.11ty.dev/docs/plugins/rss/).

 Upon plugging in my own feed on [The Old Reader](https://theoldreader.com/), I soon discovered a formatting goof.
 My initial "Hello, reader" post not only had a title in its template, but put its title in the content, which made for an infelicitous doubling: